Have You Considered Mentorship?

 How do you find a career you care about?
 According to U.S. Marine veteran Raul Torres, it’s by asking the right questions and making the right connections.

-Before transitioning out of the military during the global pandemic, Torres heard of American Corporate Partners (ACP) and signed up for a mentorship.
+Before transitioning out of the military in 2020, Torres heard of American Corporate Partners (ACP) and signed up for a mentorship.
 ACP worked with him to identify a mentor who could provide career guidance and would open her network to him.

 Then, he signed up for a RecruitMilitary career fair and created a job board profile, opening his network further to recruiters and employers.
 Well before his transition, Torres had secured a great role at an organization with a cause.